karl-zylinski/karl-zylinski.github.io/content/posts/know-why-you-dont-like-oop.md

 entities.add(new Some_Entity_Subclass(some, constructor, parameters));
 ```

-This means that your entities end up all over the place in memory, since each one is separately allocated.
+This means that your array items will end up all over the place in memory, since each one is separately allocated.
 That can be _terrible_ for performance.
+Why?
 CPUs have things called _caches_ inside them.
 While iterating over an array, those caches can only be filled properly if things are laid out in a predictable way.
 Lots of separately allocated things is the opposite of a predictable memory pattern.
-Having the computer go to RAM instead of the CPU cache can be orders of magnitude slower.
+So the CPU cache can't be filled properly.
+Having the computer go to RAM instead of the CPU cache is orders of magnitude slower.

 So: Inheritance leads to separate allocations, which leads to bad performance.
 So I suggest to just do `Array<Entity>`.
 No elements of pointer type!
 This will lead to all the items in the array being laid out one-next-to-the-other in memory.
 Very predictable.
 Your CPU will love you.
 But then you _cannot_ use inheritance.
 If you are in an OOP-language, then by all means use methods and interfaces.
 But avoid separately allocating lots of objects because you want to use inheritance.

 If you have an array with a small number of items, then you can still do something like `Array<Some_Type*>` and separately allocate them.
 It's not going to matter.
 Understand when you have high-performance requirements, and when you do not. _If you iterate a huge array very often, then you probably don't want it to be slow_.

+In my book [Understanding the Odin Programming Language](https://odinbook.com/) I have a whole chapter on _data-oriented design_.
+In that chapter I go deeper into these issues and provide benchmarks.

 > In C#, any type that is a `class` will get separately allocated when you create those objects.
 Use the `struct` keyword to create things in C# that do not get separately allocated.
 However, when you do that a lot of other things in C# become so tedious that it feels pointless to use that language.
 So to me, it's a cursed language.